Skip to content

 When it fails"We delivered the services you paid for""Let's diagnose why patients aren't converting"

-The accountability difference shows up most clearly when results are disappointing.
+The accountability gap shows up most clearly when results disappoint.
 An agency that delivered 50,000 impressions and 200 clicks fulfilled their service contract even if zero patients booked.
-A growth partner that produced zero patients despite 200 clicks has failed their own metric and has to diagnose whether the problem is ad targeting, landing page conversion, phone handling, or scheduling friction.
-That diagnostic responsibility is the difference.
-For the complete attribution framework, see our chair attribution guide.
+A growth partner that produced zero patients despite 200 clicks has failed their own metric and must diagnose whether the problem is ad targeting, landing page copy, phone handling, or scheduling friction.
+That diagnostic responsibility is the core difference.

 The growth partner model, purpose-built for dentistry

-DentalBase combines AI reception, marketing, reviews, recall, and attribution into one platform that's accountable for patients in your chairs, not just clicks on your ads.
+DentalBase combines AI reception, marketing, reviews, recall, and attribution into one platform accountable for patients in your chairs, not clicks on your ads.

 Book a Free Demo →